 And this is how my Python Scripts path looks like:

-Now let’s fill the New User Variable box that we saw earlier:
+Now let’s fill the New User Variable box that you saw earlier:

 For the Variable name, you may type a name, such as ‘Path’ for example.